-During the quarter ended June 30, 2004 the Company issued two unsecured convertible promissory notes in the principal amount of \$500,000, that bear interest at 8% per annum and are due twelve months from the date of issue.
-The unpaid amount of principal and interest may be converted at any time at the holder's option into shares of the Company's common stock at a price of \$0.60 per share.
-In addition, the holder to purchase an additional 416,667 shares of the Company's common stock purchase warrants entitling the holder to purchase an additional 416,667 shares of the Company's common stock at a price of \$0.66 per share for a period of 2 years and the Company granted a further 125,000 common stock purchase warrants with an estimated fair value of \$15,000 as a finder's fee entitling the holder to purchase an additional 83,333 shares of the Company's common stock at a price of \$0.60 per share for a period of 2 years and 41,667 shares of \$0.60 per share for a period of 2 years and 41,667 shares of \$0.60 per share for a period of 2 years and 41,667 shares of the Company's common stock at a price of \$0.60 per share for a period of 2 years.
+During the quarter ended June 30, 2004 the Company issued two unsecured convertible promissory notes in the principal amount of \$500,000, that bear interest at 8% per annum and are due twelve months from the date of issue. unpaid amount of principal and interest may be converted at any time at the holder's option into shares of the Company's common stock at a price of \$0.60 per share.
+In addition, the holders of the notes were granted common stock purchase warrants entitling the holder to purchase an additional 416,667 shares of the Company's common stock at a price of \$0.66 per share for a period of 2 years and the Company granted a further 125,000 common stock purchase warrants with an estimated fair value of \$15,000 as a finder's fee entitling the holder to purchase an additional 83,333 shares of the Company's common stock at a price of \$0.60 per share for a period of 2 years and 41,667 shares of the Company's common stock at a price of \$0.66 per share for a period of 2 years.
 The Company also incurred \$74,100 of costs in connection with this financing resulting in a total of \$89,100 being recorded as deferred finance fees.
 These costs will be expensed over the term of the convertible promissory notes or the remaining unamortized amount will be charged to stockholders' equity if the notes are converted.
-As of June 30, 2004, \$3,700 of the deferred finance fees have been expensed.
-As at June 30, 2004 \$1,667 of accrued and unpaid interest is included in accounts payable.
+As of September 30, 2004, \$36,000 of the deferred finance fees have been expensed.
+As at September 30 2004 \$11,667 of accrued and unpaid interest is included in accounts payable.